 are not that small

-Tokyo is one of the biggest cities in the world, many young Japanese and people from all over the world dream of living in Tokyo.
-This makes nearly a third of the Japanese population live in Tokyo or other large cities like Osaka.
-Of course, if 13 million people want to live in just one city, thousands of tiny houses and apartments are going to be their homes.
+Tokyo is one of the largest cities in the world, many young Japanese and people from all over the world dream of living in Tokyo.
+This means that almost one-third of the Japanese population lives in Tokyo or other large cities like Osaka.
+Of course, if 13 million people want to live in just one city, thousands of tiny houses and apartments will be the homes of these people.

-Still, walking through different neighborhoods of Tokyo I managed to find several traditional Japanese houses with a very pleasant size, more than enough for comfort and inviting friends.
+Even so, walking through various neighborhoods in Tokyo, I was able to find several traditional Japanese houses with a quite pleasant size, more than enough for comfort and inviting friends.
 Of course, there are thousands of tiny apartments, but it's no different from Brazil where thousands of people live in shacks or kitnets.

 If even in Tokyo you can find big houses with up to 4 bedrooms, what about small towns?
 Japan does not suffer from a lack of space, in fact it is the opposite, the government is predicting cities being extinct due to lack of residents.
 Below we will see what is the standard of houses in Japan and their respective sizes.